Tummy Tuck (Abdominoplasty)

 It is important that you mention to your surgeon any previous abdominal surgery, pregnancies, previous leg or lung blood clots and whether you smoke.
 If you are on any long-term medication, if you have any allergies, if you have a tendency to bleed or bruise easily, if you have had any previous surgery, if you had any problems with local or general anaesthesia and if you have any medical ailments, tell you surgeon.

 Where does the treatment take place?

-Your operation will take place at New Victoria Hospital.
+Your tummy tuck will take place at New Victoria Hospital.
 You can expect to spend up to 3 nights in hospital recovering from the operation before going home.

 What can go wrong?

-In general, abdominoplasty is safe and results are entirely predictable, with an associated high-degree of patient satisfaction.
+In general, tummy tucks are safe and results are entirely predictable, with an associated high-degree of patient satisfaction.
 Nevertheless, no surgery is without risk and your surgeon will explain the risks and possible side-effects of treatment with you at your consultation.

 How long does it take to recover?

 Recovery can take up to 4 weeks and you are not advised to return to work during the recovery period.

 How satisfied can you expect to be with the procedure?

 Mini or Classic tummy Tucks produce excellent results for patients with weakened abdominal muscles or excess skin and fat.
 In most cases, the results are long lasting, especially if you avoid weight-gain, follow a balanced-diet and exercise regularly.
 Patients frequently experience improved self-confidence from an improved abdominal contour.